Mercury-Language/mercury/LIMITATIONS.md

 * Type inference and mode inference are a bit imperfect.

-We hope to eliminate all of these problems.
+We hope to eventually eliminate all of these problems, but right now they are not being actively worked on.

 In addition, design decisions in this implementation have imposed the following fixed limits: